 Thus, if $f(y^{j_r})$ lies outside the current box, then we return the discovered violating pair and terminate.
 Otherwise, the thresholding did not affect the $f(y^{j_r})$ and $f'(x^*)$ and we proceed as explained above.

-Every iteration decreases the total number of points in our current lattice by a factor of $2$, from the number of points in the original lattice $L(a,b)$.
-So after a polynomial number of iterations in $(d + \log N)$, we either find a fixed point of $f$, or we find a witness pair of integer vectors that witness the non-monotonicity of $f$. \end{proof}
+Every iteration decreases the total number of points in our current lattice by a factor of $2$, from the number of points $N^d$ in the original lattice $L(a,b)$.
+So after at most $\log(N^d) = d \log N$ iterations, we either find a fixed point of $f$, or we find a witness pair of integer vectors that witness the non-monotonicity of $f$, or else in the trivial base case where we have reduced the domain under consideration to a singleton set $L(a',b')$ with $a'=b'$ (with the inductively maintained property that $a' \leq f(a')$ and $f(b') \leq b'$), we necessarily have $a' = f(a')$, i.e., we have found a fixed point. \end{proof}